-- 4.4.3.
-The Monitoring Officer. - 4.5.
+- 4.5.
 The Proper Officer shall call a special meeting of a Committee where: - - 4.5.1.
 At least three (3) Members on that Committee sign a requisition for such a meeting; and - 4.5.2.
 The requisition specifies matters for consideration that are within the terms of reference or competence of that Committee, and are: - - (a) sufficiently urgent such that it would be un-reasonable to wait until the next Ordinary meeting, or - (b) are of a size & significance relative to the forecast workload of the next Ordinary meeting such as to warrant a Special meeting. - 4.6.
-The Proper Officer shall call a meeting of the Overview & Scrutiny Committee within five (5) working days of a call-in being received.
+The Proper Officer shall call a meeting of the Overview & Scrutiny Committee within five (5) working days of the expiry of the call-in period.